 - Consider the use and value of state waters for public water supplies, propagation of fish and wildlife, recreation, agricultural and industrial purposes, and navigation.

-The Idaho water quality standards program is a joint effort between DEQ and EPA.
-DEQ is responsible for developing and enforcing water quality standards that protect beneficial uses such as drinking water, cold water fisheries, industrial water supply, recreation, and agricultural water supply.
-EPA develops regulations, policies, and guidance to help Idaho implement the program and to ensure that Idaho's adopted standards are consistent with the requirements of the Clean Water Act and relevant regulations.
-EPA has authority to review and approve or disapprove state standards and, where necessary, to promulgate federal water quality rules (such as the Idaho Bull Trout Rule).
+The Idaho Water Quality Standards Program is a joint effort between DEQ and EPA.
+DEQ is responsible for adopting and enforcing water quality standards that protect beneficial uses.
+EPA develops recommended criteria, regulations, policies, and guidance to help Idaho implement the Water Quality Standards Program and to ensure that Idaho's adopted standards are consistent with the requirements of the Clean Water Act and relevant regulations.
+EPA has authority to review and approve or disapprove state standards and to promulgate federal water quality rules if it finds the state is not meeting the requirements of the Clean Water Act (such as the Idaho Bull Trout Rule).

 A variance is a temporary relaxation of water quality standards.
-Variances are granted by DEQ to facilities for specified pollutants in their wastewater based upon a rationale as to why more time is needed to meet the prevailing criteria.
+Variances are granted by DEQ to facilities for specified pollutants in their wastewater discharge based on a rationale as to why more time is needed to meet the prevailing criteria.
 Three variances have been granted in Idaho to date.
 Learn more.

 Section 401 of the federal Clean Water Act requires state certification for any permit or license issued by a federal agency for an activity that may result in a discharge into waters of the U.S., thereby ensuring state input into federally approved projects that may affect its waters.
 Learn more.

 - §401 Certification of Hells Canyon Complex Hydroelectric Project